Course description from the DTU course catalogue.

 Use your current status with respect to solving the worksheets and completing your project as an indicator of your performance.
 Ask instructors during exercise sessions to get an indication of the correctness of your solutions or the level of ambition of your project work.

-Computers are available in the lab: Building 305, Room IT005.
-For most of the exercises, we use a C/C++ compiler such as Visual Studio 2019/2022.
+Computers with GPU hardware are available in the lab: Building 305, Room IT005.
 We recommend that you work on exercises in groups of two, but write individual lab journals.
 You must submit your final lab journal and project to DTU Learn individually.
 When submitting, it is important that you explain who you collaborated with (if any), see section above on individualization.

 The user-id for the system is your ordinary DTU user-id.
 You can use the lab in the period reserved for the course.
 At other times you have to respect reservations.
 Remote login is not permitted.
 In vacant periods, you can use the workstations on a first come, first served basis.
 You need your student identity card to enter the lab and you have to show the card on any request.